Hassaan-07/PNDC-Project/README.md

 ### Introduction
 <p>
-Our project is the weather app that also provides atmospheric pressure, weather conditions, relative humidity, precipitation in different unites, dew point, wind speed and hourly weather forecast for a particular country.
+Our project is the weather app that also provides atmospheric pressure, weather conditions, relative humidity, precipitation in different units, dew point, wind speed and hourly weather forecast for a particular country.
 </p>